In this post we look at why getting stronger helps reduce pain, particularly if you’re suffering with chronic or ongoing injuries.

 This may explain transient changes in pain, but doesn’t necessarily explain the long term effects.

-Why does getting stronger help reduce pain?
+So why does getting stronger help reduce pain?

-This was the subject of a recent presentation given by world leading tendon expert Professor Peter Malliaras.
+This was the subject of a recent presentation given by world leading tendon expert, Professor Peter Malliaras.

-In it he describes research that found significant changes to tendon health from a resistance training programme.
-Interestingly this had no correlation to pain.
+In it, he describes research that found significant changes to tendon health from a resistance training programme.
+Interestingly, this had no correlation to pain.

 I’ve discussed before the nebulous relationship between what you see on a scan and what you actually feel.